joesan/joesan-me/content/post/privacy/privacy-policy.md

 To learn more about cookies, [visit this website here](https://www.cookiesandyou.com).

 ## Links to third party websites
-This website may contain links to other sites that are not in any way owned and managed by [me or this website](https://bigelectrons.com).
+This website may contain links to other sites that are not in any way owned or managed by [me or this website](https://bigelectrons.com).
 Please be aware when you click on any such links, I'm not responsible for the privacy practices and/or policies of any website other than [this website](https://bigelectrons.com).
 Consequently, I strongly suggest that you review the privacy policy of every website you visit, whether they are linked to by [this website](https://bigelectrons.com).